himanshu25800/Mastermind-Game/README.md

 | 🧠 Phase 3               | Implement Mastermind logic                  |
 | 🧩 Phase 4               | Modularize client with command pattern      |
 | 🧪 Phase 5               | Extend with UDP, scoreboard, etc.           |

+### How to run:
+first download the code
+in terminal run make file >> make now the client and server will be made in build section: run these in seperate terminal,
+>> ./build/server ---- for server
+>> ./build/client ---- for client